jeras/TCB/doc/PERI.md

 #### Data registers

-FIFO
+#### Data FIFO

+The implementation might depend on the data unit size which is assumed to be a pawer of two of base unit byte (byte/half/word/double/...).

+I propose multiple variants:
+1. reference mode fixed address fixed transfer size
 1. reference mode fixed address variable transfer size
-2. 2 locations to allow missalligned accesses to the same address
+2. 2 locations to allow misaligned accesses to the same address
 3. mapping the entire buffer into memory twice

+#####